 - It isn’t mandatory quiet time every day.
 It’s freedom from guilt and freedom to engage with God all the time.

 - It isn’t perfect adherence to the Ten Commandments.
 It’s peace that God has my best interests in mind, and I can trust Him to guide me moment by moment.

-- It isn’t to-the-penny tithing of 10%.
+- It isn’t to-the-penny tithing of 10 percent.
 It’s giddy generosity inspired by the Spirit and the awareness that everything belongs to God.

 - It’s not about your political party.
 It’s seeing people the way God sees them and releasing the need to be correct.

-Ultimately, it is always about letting Jesus live in and through us!
+Ultimately, it’s always about letting Jesus live in and through us!

 Giver of Life, I’ve tried so many methods of resuscitation for this dry soul.
 Nothing satisfies.
-Right now, I die to self-manipulated living so that I can live You.
-I’m like a toddler walking.
 Make my life in the Spirit new and different today.
-Lead me away from the rules and show me Your way of living, one step at a time.
+Lead me away from the rules, and show me Your way of living, one step at a time.
 Amen.